SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I think there are primarily 2 ways to replicate a portion of this feeling that I had:
 1. **If you're the chair, make the junior feel like their thoughts are heard.**
-2. **If you're a speaker, ask this junior judge for feedback.
-This isn't something we do normally because we don't see much gain for ourselves.
+2. **If you're a speaker, ask this junior judge for feedback.** This isn't something we do normally because we don't see much gain for ourselves.
 However, it can still help to know how an ordinary person would interpret your speech.
 It works wonders for a junior's enjoyment of judging, because they feel proud about their opinion being valued by a senior.
-They might say things like, "I don't know how to judge, this is my first time, don't ask me", but get it out of them regardless, by saying that you value their words, you value the fact that they sat through your 1 hour yap, a judge is a judge, etc.**
+They might say things like, "I don't know how to judge, this is my first time, don't ask me", but get it out of them regardless, by saying that you value their words, you value the fact that they sat through your 1-hour yap, a judge is a judge, etc.

 Unlike speakers whose words are paid attention to and talked about in an OA, Trainees often feel insignificant.
 Make sure they enjoy judging, and make sure they feel that they're contributing, and they matter.